 - Anyone in their household diagnosed with COVID-19 or has exhibited COVID-19 symptoms (listed above) within the last 14 days

 - Close contact (being within 6 feet for 15 or more minutes) with anyone who has a confirmed COVID-19 diagnosis or COVID-19 symptoms within the last 14 days

-As noted above, students with any of these symptoms or circumstances will be expected to contact the Student Health Center.
+As noted above, students with any of these symptoms or circumstances are expected to contact the Student Health Center.
 Employees with any of these symptoms or circumstances are expected to contact their immediate supervisor and Human Resources.

-Contact Tracing: UNE will conduct contact tracing to the extent feasible.
+Contact Tracing: UNE will assist the Maine CDC with contact tracing to the extent feasible.
 Those who are symptomatic must quarantine until test results are confirmed negative before returning to on-campus classes (students) or work (employees).
-Those who are asymptomatic will be expected to quarantine for 14 days before return to on-campus classes (students) or work (employees).
+Those who are asymptomatic are expected to quarantine for 14 days before return to on-campus classes (students) or work (employees).